The role of physical therapy is often underestimated and diminished but it plays a crucial role in the post-coronavirus recovery treatment.

-There are 3 levels of rehabilitation process during hospitalization and post-hospitalization recovery:
+There are 3 levels of the rehabilitation process during hospitalization and post-hospitalization recovery:

 - in the hospital: basic breathing and strengthening activities

-- in-home after hospitalization: home therapy consisting of occupational and physical therapy to make recovering patients become independent with home duties
+- in-home after hospitalization: home therapy consists of occupational and physical therapy to make recovering patients become independent with home duties

 - outpatient physical therapy: based on symptoms and impairments, we are concentrating on physical breathing restrictions, general muscle weakness, balance problems, pain in various body parts, or central and peripheral nervous systems.